kevinzakka/obj2mjcf/README.md

 [pypi-badge]: https://badge.fury.io/py/obj2mjcf.svg
 [pypi]: https://pypi.org/project/obj2mjcf/

-`obj2mjcf` is a CLI that processes composite Wavefront [OBJ] files for use in [MuJoCo].
+`obj2mjcf` is a CLI for proccessing composite Wavefront [OBJ] files for use in [MuJoCo].
 It automatically:

 * Splits an OBJ file into sub-meshes that are grouped by the materials referenced in the OBJ's MTL file
 * Generates an MJCF XML file that is pre-filled with materials, meshes and geom elements referencing these OBJ files